29jm/29jm.github.io/_posts/2020-10-17-filesystems-for-dummies.markdown

 ### UBSan

-Enabling usbsan, on linux for instance, as simple as adding `-fsanitize=undefined` to your compiler flags.
+Enabling usbsan, on linux for instance, is as simple as adding `-fsanitize=undefined` to your compiler flags.
 When cross-compiling however, you can't do that, you need to implement its (thankfully compact) [runtime][ubsan runtime].
 This runtime is just the collection of functions that'll get called when some type of undefined behavior is detected.
 A typical handler looks something like that:

 ```c